-What is a Michelin Star?A Michelin Star is awarded for outstanding cooking.
-We take into account the quality of the ingredients, the harmony of flavours, the mastery of techniques, the personality of the chef as expressed in their cuisine and, just as importantly, consistency both over time and across the entire menu.
+What is a Michelin Star?A Michelin Star is awarded to restaurants offering outstanding cooking.
+We take into account five universal criteria: the quality of the ingredients, the harmony of flavours, the mastery of techniques, the personality of the chef as expressed through their cuisine and, just as importantly, consistency both across the entire menu and over time.

-Are Michelin Stars yearly awards?Yes.
+Are Michelin Stars annual awards?Yes.
 Along with seeking out new Stars, we continually reassess existing Star restaurants to ensure the same high standard of cooking is being offered to guests.

 Is the decoration/style of restaurant a factor in awarding a Star?No. A Michelin Star is awarded for the food on the plate – nothing else.
 The style of a restaurant and its degree of formality or informality have no bearing whatsoever on the award.

-How many meals do you have in a restaurant before awarding it a Star?As many as it takes.
-Consistency is very important when awarding Michelin Stars, so we need to be sure that customers will receive the same high standard of cooking, whenever they visit.
-Accordingly, when considering the awarding of a Star, we will go at various times of the year, for lunch, for dinner, at weekends and during the week.
+How many meals do you have in a restaurant before awarding it a Star?As many as it takes for us to get the complete picture.
+Consistency is very important when awarding Michelin Stars, so we need to be sure that customers will receive the same high standard of cooking whenever they visit.
+Various inspectors will visit throughout the seasons: for lunch as well as for dinner, both at the weekend and during the week.

 What do you order?We try to eat as many dishes as possible over the course of the year, as we do need to try as much of the chef’s food as we can.
 We have to be sure that all the dishes that come out of the kitchen are of a consistently high standard.